raytroop/raytroop.github.io/source/_posts/insight.md

 ## Cgd of Common-Source Stage

-pay attention to Miller effect of Cgd of *layout*
+pay attention to Miller effect of Cgd during *layout*